Strain induced superconductor-insulator transition on Lieb lattice: Discussion and conclusion

 In conclusion, in this work we have established the strain induced superconductor-insulator quantum phase transition on the Lieb lattice.
-Based on thermodynamic signatures we have demonstrated how global superconductivity is destroyed with loss of long range phase coherence and also presented an estimation of critical strain across which the quantum phase transition takes place.
+Based on thermodynamic signatures we have demonstrated how global superconductivity is destroyed with loss of long range phase coherence and also presented a mean field estimate of critical strain across which the quantum phase transition takes place between a bosonic superconductor and a bosonic insulator.
+Further, we have demonstrated that strain alters the characteristic of the underlying superconducting order and leads to a strain induced BCS-BEC crossover.
 This work is the first demonstration of disorder free SIT on the Lieb lattice and is expected to open up experimental avenues both for the solid state and ultracold atomic gas communities.
 Further, we have discussed several indicators which we believe should be accessible through the existing experimental probes.
 Apart from being engineered in the artificial systems such as photonic lattices or ultracold atomic gases, the Lieb lattice has been found to be the building blocks of solid state materials such as cuprates, 2D organic materials etc. Such materials require a more complex model than the one discussed in this paper.
 While it is non trivial to include all the interactions and parameters relevant for such materials in a tractable theoretical model, the future works aim towards capturing the physics of these materials through more realistic models.